max-cmoa/browsersync-reload-browser-test/README.md

 # simple-starter-theme

-  A starter theme for beginners to build upon.

-  If you ever get stuck, **Googling it!**
+  A starter theme for beginners.
+This theme separates all templates into their own folders for organizational purposes.
+If you want to add a template, it is recommended that you add your template to the appropriate template directory.

   Remember these words: **Make one change/save at a time, and reload your browser to see if your change worked**.